lostechies/blog/_derickbailey/2013-10-10-how-to-set-a-page-and-tag-with-a-single-jade-template-block.md

 ## Setup The Blocks

 In your layout.jade file, add a `block title` to your `<title>` tag, and also in the body of your document where you want the page title to be displayed.

-[gist id=6918552 file=layout.jade]
+{% gist 6918552 layout.jade %}

 Notice the extra info that I included in the `<title>` tag.
 You can put whatever you want prior to, inside of, and after the `block title`  The resulting `<title>` tag will contain all of the content that you specify, including the content within the block, by default.
 This gives you a default page title for any page that forgets to include a `block title`.

 ## Set The Title In A Page

 Once you have the layout set up, you can specify a `block title` in any content page that extends from the layout.

-[gist id=6918552 file=somePage.jade]
+{% gist 6918552 somePage.jade %}

 When you do this, the result is a page that has both the `<title>` tag and the page&#8217;s `<h1>` title set to the same content.